 One of the songs to come from this collaborative team is the contemporary pop/inspirational flavorings of the group’s lead single, “Heal Our Land,” which combines Joanie’s angelic delivery, Brad’s smooth guitar, and Chris’ crystal-clear production.

 “It’s based on Second Chronicles 7:14, and it’s basically a prayer for our country to return to God and to biblical principles,” explains Brad.
 “You can look almost anywhere today, compare it to even a few years ago and see how certain things are going further away from God instead of closer to God.
 We think it’s a very appropriate prayer for our country at this time.”

-Then there’s the recently released “Word of God,” with its gorgeous vocals, rich acoustic flavors and world-infused rhythms.
+Then there’s “Word of God,” with its gorgeous vocals, rich acoustic flavors and world-infused rhythms.